sourcegraph/sourcegraph-public-snapshot/doc/admin/repo/perforce.md

 #### Limitations

-While we are working to bring this feature to all areas of the Sourcegraph search experience in subsequent releases there are a few limitations that should be aware of while using this feature:

-- To support CLs in the URLs natively, Sourcegraph needs to perform background computation post clone / fetch of a depot by parsing each commit to retrieve the CL ID and store it in the `repo_commits_changelists` table
-- This background computation currently is performed on only one depot at a time and we are working to support this for multiple depots in parallel
-- Although it doesn't take hours to complete the mapping of commits to SHAs, it can take upto a few minutes the first time a new depot is added or this experimental configuration is enabled
-- When a background mapping job is running - the depot won't be actively serviceable as URLs to CL IDs may not resolve and users may see an error while interacting with the repo
+- After a depot is cloned or fetched, Sourcegraph computes and stores mappings of CL IDs to commit SHAs.
+This mapping can take several minutes for large clones/fetches.
+When a background mapping job is running, the depot won't be serviceable as URLs referring to CL IDs may not resolve and users may see an error while interacting with the depot.
-- As a result it's recommended that site admins use a maintenance window to enable this flag especially if they have a large number of Perforce depots or one or more large depots with hundreds of thousands of CLs
+- This experimental configuration can not be selectively enabled for a specific perforce depot.

+#### Mechanism

+To support CLs natively in the URLs, Sourcegraph performs background computation post clone / fetch of a depot by parsing each commit to retrieve the CL ID and store it in the `repo_commits_changelists` table.
+This is currently performed on only one depot at a time and we are working to support this for multiple depots in parallel in an upcoming release.

-- While removing a depot from a code host config will mark it as "deleted", the mapped information will **not** be deleted to prevent forced recomputation after an accidental removal of depot from a code host config
+Additionally, while removing a depot from a code host config will mark it as "deleted", the mapped information will **not** be deleted to prevent forced re-computation after an accidental removal of depot from a code host config.
+Similarly recloning a depot will **not** trigger a computation of all the CLs from the beginning of the depot's source control history.
+If site admins are recloning or deleting and re-adding a depot to Sourcegraph as a result of history rewrite of a depot in Perforce, they should get in [touch with us](mailto:support@sourcegraph.com) for next steps.
-- This experimental configuration can not be selectively enabled for a specific perforce depot

 ### Batch Changes support for Perforce depots